Public Resources for

 Pre-Seed and Seed Matching Fund Program

 Funding Opportunity: The State Small Business Credit Initiative (SSBCI) is providing $30 million for the Pre-seed and Seed Matching Fund Program, which aims to support high-growth startup companies in their early stages of development.
 The program is administered by NY Ventures, the state's venture capital arm for innovative businesses.
 It will offer equity investments between $50,000 and $250,000 to early-stage businesses.
 These investments must be matched by the private sector, with a requirement of at least $1 of private sector investment for every $1 invested by NY Ventures.
+In addition to financial support, Empire State Development offers the tools and key introductions needed to help companies reach the next level.

 Requirements: